Dirac-type conditions for spanning bounded-degree hypertrees: Spanning trees in quasirandom hypergraphs

 \begin{proof}[Proof (sketch)] Since the proof is essentially the same as the proof of Theorem~\ref{theorem:spanning-codegree}, we only outline the major differences.
-In particular, step 1 is virtually the same, noting that the only property used there is that the host graph was that $H$ is $2 \gamma n$-large, while here $H_2$ is $\gamma n$-large.
+In particular, step 1 (construction of absorbers) is virtually the same, noting that the only property used there is that the host graph was that $H$ is $2 \gamma n$-large and has no isolated vertices, while here $H_2$ is $\gamma n$-large and has no isolated vertices.

-The difference in step 2 is that of applying regularity to obtain the uniformly dense perfect matching, we use that $H_1$ is uniformly dense.
+The difference in step 2 is that instead of applying regularity to obtain the uniformly dense perfect matching, we use that $H_1$ is uniformly dense.
 Indeed, suppose we have already found the equivalent of~$H'$ with a reservoir $R$, and we wish to find a uniformly dense matching covering most vertices in $H'' = H' - R$.
 Move at most $k-1$ vertices from $H''$ to $R$ we can assume $|V(H'')|$ is divisible by~$k$.
-Fix any partition $V_1, \dotsc, V_k$ into equal-sized parts.
+Fix any partition $V_1, \dotsc, V_k$ of $V(H'')$ into equal-sized parts.
 Since $H_1$ is $(\eta, \delta)$-uniformly dense, $\mathcal M = \{(V_1, \dotsc, V_k)\}$ is an $(\eta,\delta)$-uniformly dense perfect matching with only one edge.
 Having found $\mathcal M$, then we can proceed with the remainder of step 2 and step 3 exactly as before. \end{proof}

 Let us now show how \cref{theorem:spanning-uniformlydense} implies the same result for host hypergraphs satisfing certain {\it quasirandom properties}, namely {\it weak quasirandomness} (\cref{corollary:spanning-quasirandom}) and {\it typicality} (\cref{theorem:spanning-typical}).